timbrandin/unboxme/README.md

 ## Combining multiple commands, examples

-### Create a project and stage it.
+### Create a project from sample and stage it.

-`unboxme backend-boys drupal-bootstrap stage`
+`unboxme backend-boys drupal-7.x stage`

-Short version: `nb backend-boys drupal-bootstrap -s`
+Short version: `nb backend-boys drupal-7.x -s`

 1. Creates new project "backend-boys" from sample "drupal-bootstrap"
 2. Navigates to project